jReddit/jReddit/README.md

 ## What's next for jReddit?

-    The original prject (hormigas/jReddit) wants to implement every feature documented [here](http://www.reddit.com/dev/api).
+    The original project (hormigas/jReddit) wants to implement every feature documented [here](http://www.reddit.com/dev/api).

     This fork is to improve on the original object model